Pevicsanch/train_test_sklearn/README.md

 # Train -Test with sklearn
 ## IT Academy - Data Science Itinerary: Training set and testing set

-*S09-T01: Practicing Training set and testing set scikit-learn*
+*S09-T01: Practicing Training set and testing set with scikit-learn*

 A introduction to data pre-procesing and scientific programming with scikit-learn.